Keyword Clustering: The Ultimate Guide to SEO Success

 How SE Ranking’s keyword clustering methods work

 Soft keyword clustering strategy gives a more generalized idea of the niche and different keywords your competitors are targeting.
-With this approach, you will also get fewer ungrouped queries (shown at the bottom of the results page in the Ungrouped cluster)—those that you’ll have to sort out manually and decide if you want to use them in your SEO.
+With this keyword strategy, you will also get fewer ungrouped queries (shown at the bottom of the results page in the Ungrouped cluster)—those that you’ll have to sort out manually and decide if you want to use them in your SEO.

 Hard keyword clustering strategy can help eliminate irrelevant search queries and distinguish many user intents.
-Comparing queries against each other gives a wider choice of specific intents and creates more clusters even with the lowest level of accuracy:
+Comparing queries against each other gives a wider choice of specific intents and creates more clusters even with the lowest level of accuracy.

 Let’s sum up the characteristics of each approach to semantic keyword clustering available in SE Ranking: